Burningstone91/smart-home-setup/README.md

 This way you can view the ZigBee mesh through VNC on port 5900 and with the password you set in DECONZ_VNC_PASSWORD.
 The Web Portal (Phoscon) and the REST API (which will be used to connect to Home Assistant) are available under port 8080.

-### Adding light bulbs to the ZigBee network (Philips Hue)
-The Phoscon Web UI should now be available under http://ip-of-your-pi:8080/pwa.
-Initially you need to supply a username and a password.
-The process for adding Philips Hue bulbs, which were previously connected to a Hue hub is as follows:

-* Delete bulb within the Hue hub.
-* Cut the power to the bulb for 10 seconds.
-* In Phoscon go to Devices -> Lights and press "Add new lights" at the bottom of the page.
-* Take a Hue Dimmer Remote close to bulb and press and hold the "ON" and "Off" button for 10 seconds until the bulb starts to blink and the Hue Dimmer Remote shows a green light.
-* The light should now show up in Phoscon.

-### Creating groups in Phoscon
-I create light groups in Phoscon.
-Each group defined in Phoscon will later show as a separate entity.
-This has a huge advantage over [Home Assistant Light Groups](https://www.home-assistant.io/integrations/light.group/) because if you send for example a command to turn off 5 lights in a light group that you configured in Home Assistant, it will one command for each bulb to the ConBee stick, which will in turn send 5 single commands to the ZigBee network.
-This can lead to delays and something called the "popcorn" effect, where lights turn on in random order.
-If you create a group in Phoscon, it will only send one command to the ZigBee network and all the lights will turn on/off at the same time.
-The disadvantage of Phoscon group is that you can't include lights/switches from other systems.
-You can still create a group in Home Assistant to do this and just include the group from Phoscon in there with the other devices that you want to control with this group.

 ### Configure deCONZ integration in Home Assistant
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
 Click on the orange plus in the bottom right corner, search for "deconz" and click on it.
 Choose "Manually define gateway".